convict-git/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

 * All those classes mentioned above which have only static members will not be instantiated for objects.
 They are only used to group together similar functions.
-* We thought about using JSON instead of XML because we could not find Java APIs for XML which were easy-to-use and commonly used, but found very easy-to-use APIs for JSON.
+* We thought about using JSON for storing the class type within the serialized String, but now we found that it is not needed since Java provides a way to get the dynamic type of the object using the `getClass` method of the topmost `Object` class.
 * The `Serializable` interface does not require any methods to be implemented.
 * The algorithms for computing the pixels from the parameters of different shapes would use slight approximations for digits behind the decimal point for the